vn971/timeplot/README.md

 * * On Windows, install [gnuplot](https://sourceforge.net/projects/gnuplot/files/gnuplot/)
 * * On macOS, `brew install gnuplot`
 2. Build the project:
+* * On all platforms, if you're familiar with Rust+cargo, install via `cargo install timeplot`.
 * * On Linux, you can download pre-built version: [https://pointsgame.net/vn971/temp/tpl/timeplot](https://pointsgame.net/vn971/temp/tpl/timeplot)  and make it executable by doing `chmod +x timeplot`
 * * On all platforms, clone/download this repository, install `cargo`, build project with `cargo build --release`, observe the executable on "target/release/timeplot".
 3. Consider adding `timeplot` to autostart, making it run when you log in.
 If you use macOS or Windows, you must create said autostart hook manually (help on allowing to automate it appreciated).
 For Linux, there's a configuration setting that, if enabled, will create XDG autostart entry for you.